 I appreciate how the consistent practice of T’ai Chi Chih provides an ever deepening experience of this Oneness in a very direct, tangible way.
 Therefore, providing T’ai Chi Chih classes is an integral part of who I am, what I do and what is closest to my heart.

 Since becoming accredited to teach in 2010, I have taught T’ai Chi Chih to many students in various settings – libraries, retreat centers, assisted living facilities, schools, private homes.
-I have also enjoyed teaching Seijaku, an advanced form of TCC, to my long term students.
+I have also enjoyed teaching Seijaku, Serenity in the Midst of Activity, to my long term students.

 For the last six years I have been teaching on the campus of the Sisters of St. Joseph in Brentwood, NY.
 This is where in-person classes will resume when the Covid-19 situation diminishes.

-Current In-Person T’ai Chi Chih Opportunities in Brentwood 5.
-Individual T’ai Chi Chih lessons 6.
-T’ai Chi Chih classes that will resume as soon as Covid 19 restrictions clear
+In-Person T’ai Chi Chih Opportunities in Brentwood will resume as soon as Covid 19 restrictions clear.

 Current T’ai Chi Chih Opportunities via Zoom 1.
 A free, weekly, contemplative T’ai Chi Chih Practice

 2. A five-week T’ai Chi Chih Beginners Course

 3. A five-week T’ai Chi Chih Mixed Beginners and Continuing Students Course

 4. Private sessions for individuals, or groups of two to three people

 See all accredited TCC teachers in New York state here.